MicrosoftDocs/power-platform/power-platform/guidance/whitepaper-migrating-from-default-environment.md

 ---
 # Migrating apps and flows from the default environment

-This document aims to address a key need of how organizations and administrators can plan migration of their various assets from default environment.
+This document addresses a key need of how organizations and administrators can plan migration of their various assets from default environment.

 ## Default environment